Dschogo/HowToStuff/docs/Other/EStDR/index.md

 Go to any Track page or playlist/album page on Epidemic Sound and click the EStDR icon in your browser.
 IT will download all Tracks into the folder and imports them into the mediapool.

+!!!info
+    You can also rightlick a track link, to only download that one.

 ## Planned features

 - [ ] some sort settings - ui? - in the browser/external window?
 - [ ] directly import into timeline?
 - [ ] Better docs -> short gif?
+- [ ] Better error handling
+- [ ] Auto updates